Home-to-school pedestrian mobility GPS data from a citizen science experiment in the Barcelona area: Background Summary

-Let us also remark that Beepath was built as an innovative STEAM activity in formal education (Concept and context in Figure \ref{fig:summary}).
-Taking an active learning approach, Beepath has coproduced context-based and situated knowledge with GPS data and mobile phones.
-School participants have contributed to the project in different stages (Figure \ref{fig:summary}, in yellow).
-As reported in the lower part of Figure \ref{fig:summary} (Participatory research process), the codesign phase delivered a protocol and a way to proceed in all research phases.
+Taking an active learning approach \cite{Land2016,Perello2017,Kloetzer2021}, the Beepath citizen science experiment collected the GPS data with mobile phones in a crowdsourced manner comparable to volunteer geographic information efforts \cite{Haklay2012}.
+The Beepath citizen science experiment wanted to move beyond the crowd-sourced data collection paradigm and extend participation \cite{Haklay2012} in many other research phases with co-creation and co-design strategies \cite{Senabre2017,Senabre2021}.
+School participants contributed to the project in different stages (Figure \ref{fig:summary}, in yellow).
+As reported in the lower part of Figure \ref{fig:summary} (Participatory research process), the co-design phase delivered a protocol and a way to proceed in all research phases.
 The students became testers of the technology developed and helped run the experiments distributed across ten secondary schools.
 The students also interpreted the data from their own school group based on their local and situated knowledge and produced data visualizations on their own.
 They finally presented the results in a public event in front of other school students and municipality representatives.
 A set of evidence-based recommendations were delivered and merged to reach a wider urban perspective.
-In Methods, we also report these aspects that increase public participation in research and stress the citizen science component that has made it possible to obtain the mobility datasets.
+In Methods, we report these aspects that increase public participation in research and stress the citizen science component that has made it possible to obtain the mobility datasets.
+Along the Methods descriptions, we also include the actions being taken to preserve privacy of the school participants.
+Measures want to keep the location data anonymous and avoid participants to become identifiable as natural persons (avoiding the inference of their home addresses).
+That is also the reason why we only share processed anonymous GPS data and why we did not collect gender or any other socio-demographic trait.